 ·Cell phone with chargers, inverter or solar charger

-The National Weather Service in Tallahassee will modify the flood stage levels for the Choctawhatchee River at Caryville [US-90] (CARF1) to better reflect impacts from flooding along this portion of the river.
+The National Weather Service in Tallahassee modified the flood stage levels for the Choctawhatchee River at Caryville [US-90] (CARF1) to better reflect impacts from flooding along this portion of the river.

 These new flood levels are: